 - In our view, accessing the market through an independent asset manager, rather than a manager affiliated with a large insurance company, brings considerable advantages.

-– An independent manager needs to put less capital to work: It may be better equipped to consider smaller, more complex or more idiosyncratic transactions.
+– An independent manager does not have the production demands associated with a general account: It may be better equipped to consider smaller, more complex or more idiosyncratic transactions.

 – An independent manager is not buying Private Placements for its own balance sheet or liability-matching needs: It can dedicate itself to sourcing paper that is better aligned with investors’ specific needs. - We believe now is an opportune time for all types of eligible investor to consider Private Placement Debt for their portfolios, and to reconsider how they access this market.